-For phototherapy at the hospital, a light box and/or fiber-optic blanket directs fluorescent light onto the jaundiced baby.
+For phototherapy at the hospital, a light box and/or fiber-optic blanket directs special light onto the jaundiced baby.
 The baby lies in a bassinet or an enclosed crib (incubator) while light is absorbed into the skin.
 The light changes bilirubin into a form that the baby can more easily get rid of in his or her stool and urine.

 The baby is undressed so that as much of the skin as possible is exposed to the light.
 And the eyes are covered to protect them from the bright light.